 Based on our pilot study, we came up with a three-step sustainability strategy:

-- We aim to reduce CO2 emissions from 266 kg to max 160 kg per guest per week in 2021 and beyond
+- In 2021 we aim to reduce carbon emissions to a maximum of 160 kg per guest per week.

 - For the CO2 emissions that we can’t (yet) reduce, we are compensating through our collaboration with Justdiggit.
 Having signed an agreement for 2021 and 2022, Justdiggit will now compensate 10,000 tons kWh over two years.

 For more information and progress see on our offset partnership page.